Track: Science Communication

 - Supplement your scientific and technological insights with practical skills and knowledge of communication theory, policy and strategies.

-- Work with fellow students and professionals to solve realistic communication problems during course assignments and internships.
+- Work with fellow students and professionals to solve realistic communication problems during course assignments and internships and become part of a multidisciplinary community of communication experts with different backgrounds.

 - Graduate within a programme that is attuned your own preferences.